 Applicants are not required to have professional work experience for participation in the programme.

 English and French are the working languages of the United Nations Secretariat.
 Fluency in spoken and written English is required for the Internship Programme.
 Knowledge of another UN official language is an asset.

 Potential candidates will be contacted by hiring manager directly for further consideration.

 A completed application (Personal History Profile (P11) and Cover Letter) is required.
 Incomplete applications will NOT be reviewed.

 - Title of graduate/undergraduate degree programme

 - Graduation date (When will you be graduating from the programme?
-In case you have already graduated, when did your graduate?)
+In case you have already graduated, when did you graduate?)

-- List the IT skills and computer programs that you are proficient in.
+- List the IT skills and computer programmes that you are proficient in.

 - Explain your interest in the United Nations Internship Programme.

 In your Personal History Profile (P11), please be sure to indicate all past work experiences, IT skills, and three (3) references.